 The costs of providing various programs and activities have been summarized on a functional basis in the statements of activities.
 The statements of functional expenses present the natural classification detail of expenses by function.
-The expenses are generally directly attributable to a functional category with no significant allocations between program service activities and supporting service activities occurring.
+Accordingly, there are no shared costs among the programs, management and general, and fundraising activities that require allocation.